Getting Away with It: Reception

+Ben Thompson in NME wrote "The most complete pop record of the week, by an infinite margin...A lovely airy melody drifts in and out of the song; gently weighted with obtuse, lovelorn one-liners...The record somehow manages to be much more than the sum of its parts and stubbornly refuses to give up its element of mystery".
+In Sounds Damon Wise wrote: "It's nothing shocking, nothing that surprising, it's just that every time you think you're tired of it you can't help flipping back the stylus to catch that chorus".
+Melody Makers observer Mick Mercer expressed the similar opinion about fall short of expectations and complained about lack of charm of Sumner's voice.
+However, he concluded that the single was "better than New Order, worse than Pet Shop Boys, with Marr conspicuous by his abstinence".
+The song remains Electronic's biggest-selling single, shipping 350,000 copies in the US and reaching the UK top 20.

 Music videos

 Two music videos were made for "Getting Away with It".
-The first, directed by Chris Marker and produced by Michael Shamberg for European use in 1989, featured Sumner, Marr and Tennant in a studio environment miming to the single edit of the song.
+The first, directed by Chris Marker and produced by Michael H. Shamberg for European use in 1989, featured Sumner, Marr and Tennant in a studio environment miming to the single edit of the song.
 Additional footage of Marker's muse Catherine Belkhodja, strolling among peacocks through Paris Zoo and also singing to the track, was left out.
 The second video, shot in 1990, was made for the US release.
 Sumner and Tennant appeared, alternately, against a series of coloured background, with artistic effects superimposed.
-Two women's faces are also panned in close-up.
+Two women's faces are also panned across in close-up.
 The later version is available on the 2006 Get the Message DVD.